 A tray is not only decorative, but also useful.
 On a coffee table, they can corral magazines and remotes.
 On a table, they can be base of a centerpiece or seasonal vignette.
 And of course, they are good for their intended purpose, to transport items from place to place.
 For this month’s Power Tool Challenge Team project, we are all making trays.
 It’s going to be fun to see what everyone created.
 You’ll find links to the trays that my friends made at the end of this post.

-I love the DIY Wood Tray that I created and it’s going to be fun to use in décor in any season.
+I love the DIY Farmhouse Style Tray that I created and it’s going to be fun to use in my décor in any season.

-This tray is large measuring in at 2’ x 16 3/4”.
-I really love the look that the Weathered Wood stain gave the new Poplar used to construct it.
+This farmhouse tray is large measuring in at 2’ x 16 3/4”.
+I really love the look that the Weathered Oak stain gave the new Poplar used to construct it.

 Decorative banding added to each corner gives this new piece an old look.

 This tray is ready to decorate my coffee table for spring.